|

 Now,back to our show.

-Finally,after about a half hour intermission,the house lights go
+Finally,after about a half hour intermission,the house

 down, the stage lights come up,and Paul Rodgers is introduced.Greeted by